Unit Metric Case Studies

 }

-This works fine for the Customer ID dimension, but they have a dimension called CustomerName that is derived from Customer ID and intuitively, they expect would filter the metric data with the cost data.
+This works fine for the Customer ID Dimension, but they have a Dimension called CustomerName that is derived from Customer ID and intuitively, they expect this derived Dimension would filter the metric data with the cost data.

 However, they are surprised to discover that this is not the case.
 Why did this not work?

-🚧 You must explicitly define all dimensions you expect to filter the metric data in the associated_cost parameter.
+The answer is that you must explicitly define all Dimensions you expect to filter the metric data in the associated_cost parameter.

-In addition, please keep in mind that any dimension you associate with a metric needs to be as static as possible.
-That is, if any value changes in the underlying data it will break any historical records that contained the previous value.
+In addition, any Dimension you associate with a metric must be as static as possible.
+That is, if any value changes in the underlying data, it will break any historical records that contained the previous value.

-For example, if CustomerID in the above example is sent to us, and then the customer changes that ID, the data we already received with the old ID value will not be automatically updated to reflect the new name.
+For example, if CustomerID in the preceding example is sent to CloudZero, and then the customer changes that ID, the data CloudZero already received with the old ID value will not be automatically updated to reflect the new name.

-Please Note: This warning does not include additions to the data, only modifications.
+This warning does not address additions to the data, only modifications.